wsgan001/papers/multi-tenant/DAX: A Widely Distributed Multitenant Storage Service for DBMS Hosting/README.md

 Store, that is intended to provide network-accessible persistent storage for hosted DBMS tenants.
 Each DBMS tenant, in turn, supports one or more applications.
 This architecture is illustrated in Figure 1.
-We have several ob- 253 jectives for DAX's design that set it apart from other distributed storage services:
+We have several objectives for DAX's design that set it apart from other distributed storage services:
 　　scalable tenancy: DAX must accommodate the aggregate storage demand (space and bandwidth) of all of